 Information on the Supplemental Unemployment Benefit (SUB) Program

 The purpose of this post is to try to address some of the main questions and concerns you may have as an employer in the face of the COVID-19 pandemic.

 Imagine that you have a great benefits package with your employer.
 Suddenly, your employer announced that they are changing your benefits package; can your employer do this without notice or consideration?

-As we approach the federal elections, it is important that employers understand their obligations and employees understand their rights when it comes to voting.
+As we approach an election, it's important that employers understand their obligations and employees understand their rights for voting.